Montezuma's Zoo: A Legendary Treasure of the Aztec Empire

 A chronicler and soldier who witnessed the conquest, Bernal Díaz de Castillo, in his Historia verdadera de la conquista de la Nueva España also mentioned deer, fowls, and little dogs in the zoo.
 Some of them were used to feed other animals.

 According to the descriptions by other Spaniards, it is probable that there were also pumas and jaguars.
 Furthermore, there are descriptions of monkeys, wolves, sloths, armadillos, as well as aviaries full of brightly colored birds.
 The Spaniards were not familiar with the reptiles of the New World, but there were surely crocodiles, turtles, snakes, and many lizards also found within the zoo.
-It's also very possible that visitors from Europe saw a bison - which is more characteristic of North America.
+It's also very possible that the Europeans saw a bison for the first time at the legendary zoo – it is more characteristic of North America.

 Montezuma, or more correctly, Motecuhzoma II Xocoyotzin, meaning “Angry Like a Lord,” was the last fully independent ruler of the Aztec empire.
 His name has a number of variants in spelling, including Moctezuma, Moteuczoma, and Motecuhzoma.
 He was the ninth tlatoani or ruler of Tenochtitlan, reigning from 1502 to 1520.